-Since the previous Outlook Report, the year-on-year rate of increase in the CPI has been accelerating, pushed up by energy prices.
-However, excluding the effects of energy prices, the recent developments in the CPI have been relatively weak, as evidenced by limited price rises at the start of the new fiscal year.
+Since the previous Outlook Report, although the year-on-year rate of increase in the CPI has been accelerating, it has continued to show relatively weak developments, remaining slightly positive excluding the effects of energy prices.

-This is partly attributable to the fact that the mindset and behavior based on the assumption that wages and prices will not increase easily have been deeply entrenched among firms and households, as well as to temporary factors such as reductions in prices of and charges for mobile phones.
+This is attributable to the fact that the mindset and behavior based on the assumption that wages and prices will not increase easily have been deeply entrenched among firms and households, as well as to temporary factors such as reductions in prices of and charges for mobile phones.
 Firms have been making efforts to absorb a rise in labor costs by increasing labor-saving investment and streamlining their business process, while limiting wage increases -- which correspond to the labor shortage -- mainly to wages of part-time employees.
 As suggested by these developments, firms' wage- and price-setting stance has remained cautious despite the steady tightening of labor market conditions and the high levels of corporate profits.
-A rise in medium- to long-term inflation expectations has been lagging behind somewhat, as such expectations are largely affected by the observed inflation rate.
+However, the upward pressure on prices stemming from the rise in firms' costs has been increasing steadily, partly due to a continued clear uptrend in hourly scheduled cash earnings of part-time employees and a rise in input prices resulting from the past yen depreciation.

-Nevertheless, with regard to the outlook, the year-on-year rate of change in the CPI is likely to continue on an uptrend and increase toward 2 percent, mainly on the back of the improvement in the output gap and the rise in medium- to long-term inflation expectations.
-Comparing the current projections with the previous ones, although the projected rates of increase in the CPI are lower mainly for the first half of the projection period, a virtuous cycle between a moderate rise in the inflation rate and wage increases is likely to start operating gradually toward the end of the projection period -- that is, toward fiscal 2019.
+With regard to the outlook, the year-on-year rate of change in the CPI is likely to continue on an uptrend and increase toward 2 percent, mainly on the back of the improvement in the output gap and the rise in medium- to long-term inflation expectations.

+Comparing the current projections with the previous ones, the projected rate of increase in the CPI for fiscal 2017 is somewhat lower due mainly to the effects of a reduction in charges for mobile phones, but those for fiscal 2018 and 2019 are more or less unchanged.
 The timing of the year-on-year rate of change in the CPI reaching around 2 percent will likely be around fiscal 2019.

-The mechanism through which the virtuous cycle operates can be explained by the following three factors that determine inflation rates.
+The mechanism through which the year-on-year rate of change in the CPI increases toward 2 percent can be explained by the following three factors that determine inflation rates.
 First, the output gap -- which shows the utilization of labor and capital -- has improved steadily.
-In particular, the tightening of labor market conditions is becoming even more evident, as evidenced by the active job openings-to-applicants ratio exceeding the peak level observed during the bubble period, and by the unemployment rate having declined to around 3 percent.
+In particular, labor market conditions have tightened further, as evidenced by the active job openings-to-applicants ratio exceeding the peak level observed during the bubble period, and by the unemployment rate having declined to the range of 2.5-3.0 percent.
 Going forward, as the economy continues its moderate expansion, the output gap is expected to widen further within positive territory through fiscal 2018 and remain substantially positive in fiscal 2019.

-6 By assuming that the rise in the consumption tax will be fully passed on to taxable items excluding those to which a reduced tax rate will be applied, the effects of the October 2019 consumption tax hike on the year-on-year rate of change in the CPI (all items less fresh food) for October 2019 onward is estimated to be 1.0 percentage point; the effect for fiscal 2019 is thus estimated to be half that, at 0.5 percentage point.
+&lt;sup>6 By assuming that the rise in the consumption tax will be fully passed on to taxable items excluding those to which a reduced tax rate will be applied, the effects of the October 2019 consumption tax hike on the year-on-year rate of change in the CPI (all items less fresh food) for October 2019 onward is estimated to be 1.0 percentage point; the effect for fiscal 2019 is thus estimated to be half that, at 0.5 percentage point.